 It’s quite a remarkable festival of slacks, polo shirts, and titillating excitement.
 Every Ryder Cup is marketed as more epic, more exciting, more dramatic, and more legendary than the one before.
 This operating procedure seems to be consistent with any major sporting event nowadays, but how does an ancient sport steeped in a hot cup of self-control, etiquette and integrity become this larger-than-life happening that draws nearly half a billion TV viewers worldwide?

-Originally, the Ryder Cup was created to promote amaraderie and good spirits between England and the U.S. in a gentleman’s game of ball striking.
+Originally, the Ryder Cup was created to promote camaraderie and good spirits between England and the U.S. in a gentleman’s game of ball striking.